Thyroid Disease & Pregnancy

 Hypothyroidism: High TSH, Low Free T4

 The management of a new diagnosis of hypothyroidism in pregnancy is based on clinical symptoms and abnormal laboratory values.
-It occurs in 2-10 per 1,000 pregnancies.The most common type of hypothyroidism is Hashimoto thyroiditis where antithyroid peroxidase antibodies destroy the thyroid gland.
+It occurs in 2-10 per 1,000 pregnancies.
+The laboratory diagnosis is made with a high TSH and low free T4.
+A goiter may or may not be present.
+The most common type of hypothyroidism is Hashimoto thyroiditis where antithyroid peroxidase antibodies destroy the thyroid gland.
 Unlike in Graves disease, maternal antibodies rarely cross the placenta to affect the fetus.
-If left untreated, however, the potential outcomes for hypothyroidism are miscarriage, preeclampsia, preterm birth, abruption, stillbirth, low birth weight, and abnormal neuropsychological development in offspring.

 The management of of a new diagnosis of hypothyroidism in pregnancy generally follows these principles:

-• Follow TSH every 4-6 weeks and titrate to lower reference limit
+• Follow TSH every 4-6 weeks and titrate to a TSH level in the lower reference range limit.

-• The most common medication prescribed is Levothyroxine: 1 to 2 micrograms/kg daily (typically 100 micrograms daily)
+• The most common medication prescribed is levothyroxine: 1 to 2 micrograms/kg daily (typically 100 micrograms daily)

-• It’s recommended to avoid T3 compounds (desiccated thyroid extract or synthetic T3)
+• It’s recommended to avoid T3 compounds (desiccated thyroid extract or synthetic T3).

 Fetal central nervous system development is dependent on adequate maternal thyroid hormones.
 It is rare for maternal antibodies to cross the placenta and cause fetal hypothyroidism.
+If hypothyroidism is left untreated, however, the potential outcomes include:

 Thyroid Testing in Pregnancy

 The American College of Obstetricians and Gynecologists, the Endocrine Society, and the American Association of Clinical Endocrinologists recommend against universal screening for thyroid disease in pregnancy.
 They recommend testing during pregnancy only for patients who are at increased risk of overt hypothyroidism.
 Indicated testing of thyroid function should be performed in patients with a personal or family history of thyroid disease, type 1 diabetes mellitus, or clinical suspicion of thyroid disease.
 Speak with your physician if you feel like you are at risk for thyroid disease, have known thyroid disease, or have a family history of it.
-If you are not already working with an endocrinologist, your OBGYN might refer you to one.

 Summary of Recommendations from ACOG PB 223: "Thyroid Disease in Pregnancy":